Book Arts & Printmaking (MFA)

 UArts’ proximity to New York City and Washington, D.C., gives you ample opportunities to regularly visit museums, galleries, print shops, papermaking studios and artists’ studios, and establish lasting relationships with creative professionals and artistic leaders.

-The curriculum is flexible and allows for valuable internship experiences at institutions such as the Historical Society of Pennsylvania, the Free Library of Philadelphia, the Library Company of Philadelphia and Magnolia Editions in Oakland, California.
+The curriculum is flexible and allows for valuable internship experiences at institutions such as the Historical Society of Pennsylvania, the Free Library of Philadelphia, and the Library Company of Philadelphia.
 Additionally, Philadelphia offers a vital contemporary art landscape, from printmaking collectives to artist-run spaces such as Fabric Workshop and Museum, the Print Center, Second State Press, Space 1026, the Soap Box: Community Printshop & Zine Library and Thomas J. Watson Library at the Metropolitan Museum of Art.

 How to Apply

 Fall 2023 priority deadline: Applications received by February 15 will be among the first considered for admission and scholarship.
 We will not accept any applications or materials after August 12.

 If the cost of the application fee is a barrier, contact Admissions to request a fee waiver code.

 Official transcripts must be sent directly from the college where you have earned, or will earn, your undergraduate degree by mail, email or a secure electronic document-delivery service.